OnePlus 7T Review

-The OnePlus 7T is the a 0.5 update to the OnePlus 7 that launched earlier this year.
+The OnePlus 7T is actually a small update to the OnePlus 7 that launched earlier this year.
 It aims to offer buyers a number of subtle, but important hardware improvements on its predecessor.

 Highlights include an upgraded Fluid AMOLED display, more powerful CPU, better fast charging and a new triple-sensor rear camera.